Are you really sure you want to stop your emotional eating?

 On your way home from work, you’re feeling like bingeing, and you’re trying to decide whether to stop at a drive-thru or pick up food and head home.
 In the drive-thru parking lot, you pull out a pad of paper and begin to get in touch with your feeling self:

 What am I feeling?
-You write “I’m feeling drained from work, lonely, bored, frustrated about not having a boyfriend or really good, close friends, sad, and hopeless about the future.”
+You write “I’m feeling drained from work, lonely, bored, frustrated about not having a life partner or really good, close friends, sad, and hopeless about the future.”

 What am I truly longing for?
 What do I need?
-“I would really like to have a wonderful boyfriend and some close friends to see after work and on the weekends.
+“I would really like to have a wonderful life partner and some close friends to spend time with after work and on the weekends.
 Since my closest friend Anne moved away years ago, it’s been nearly impossible to make another close friend.”

 And take a look in the mirror today.
-That incredible, wonderful, awesome, nourishing being reflected back to you is waiting to be your best forever friend.
+That incredible, wonderful, awesome, nurturing being reflected back to you is waiting to be your best forever friend.
 You need a new best friend.

-Posted by Julie M. Simon, MA, MBA, MFT., psychotherapist, life coach, certified personal trainer, author of The Emotional Eater’s Repair Manual, speaker and founder of The 12 Week Emotional Eating Recovery Coaching Program.
-If you have a question or topic you would like to see addressed in this blog, go to http: //www.overeatingrecovery.com.
+Posted by Julie M Simon, MA, MBA, LMFT, psychotherapist and life coach, certified personal trainer, founder and director of The 12 Week Emotional Eating Recovery Program and author of The Emotional Eater’s Repair Manual and When Food Is Comfort.
+If you have a question or topic you’d like to see addressed in this blog, go to https://overeatingrecovery.com.